KimbaRiRi/kimbariri.github.io/_notes/Neurodivergence/Neuro Divergency.md

 ---
-title: Neuro Divergency
+title: ADHD accessibilities
 layout: note
 category: Neuro Divergency
 date: [[2022-07-11]]
-tags: ADHD
+tags: Neurodivergent
 language: English
 favicon:
 ---

-Privacy law testing
+This post is about how neurodivergent struggles at work.